LeaderPortfolio

 Sandra and Alain Bouchard Foundation

-Supports organizations in arts and culture and those supporting people with intellectual disabilities.
+Supports organizations in the arts and culture sector, as well as those that provide support to people living with an intellectual disability.

 Wealth Trajectory